dahlia/encodingcontext/README.rst

    ...
    '\xc7\xd1\xb1\xdb'

-Of course it has several shortcomigs, and the most critical one is: using it within ``thread``, ``threading``, ``greenlet``, ``tasklet``, etc probably brokes its scoping.
+Of course it has several shortcomings, and the most critical one is: using it within ``thread``, ``threading``, ``greenlet``, ``tasklet``, etc probably breaks its scoping.
 If Python had dynamic scoping and default encoding was defined as dynamically scoped variable, we might have more convenient way to code between Unicode--byte strings.